Nauja/kanjidb/docs/intro.rst

        }
    }

-Here KanjiDB simply read two kanjis from ``stdin`` and produced a JSON dict containing informations on these kanjis.
+As described in configuration, KanjiDB simply produced a JSON dict containing Kanjidic2 data for the two kanjis from ``sys.stdin``.
+It also created a file called ``db.json`` containing this JSON dict.

-This example give you a glimpse of how KanjiDB works and how you can assemble its plugins to output useful informations on kanjis.
+This example give you a glimpse of how KanjiDB works and how you can assemble its plugins to output useful data on kanjis.

 http://www.edrdg.org/wiki/index.php/KANJIDIC_Project